Red Diesel vs. Clear Diesel: A Guide to Fuel Compliance & Avoiding Fines

 Legality Legal for all uses Illegal in on-road vehicles Illegal for public/commercial use

-For any business using both on-road and off-road equipment, meticulous fuel management is key.
+For any business that uses both on-road and off-road equipment, rigorous fuel management is non-negotiable.

-2. Keep Meticulous Records: Maintain detailed logs of all dyed fuel purchases and document which pieces of equipment it was used in.
-This is your best defense in an audit.
+2. Maintain Meticulous Records: Keep detailed invoices and logs of all dyed fuel purchases.
+Document which specific pieces of off-road equipment the fuel was used in.
+This documentation is your single best defense if you are ever audited.

 Frequently Asked Questions (FAQ)

-A: Normal diesel for on-road vehicles is clear or a pale yellow/amber.
-Red-dyed diesel is for off-road use only.
+A: Normal diesel fuel for on-road vehicles (trucks, cars) sold at a gas station is clear or has a pale yellow/amber tint.
+Red diesel is strictly for off-road equipment.

-Q: Can I put red diesel in my truck to save money?
+Q: Can I put red diesel in my truck to save money on fuel?

 A: Absolutely not.
-This is illegal tax evasion.
-If you are caught during a roadside inspection, you will face significant fines.
+This is illegal tax evasion and a federal offense.
+If you are caught during a roadside inspection, you will face significant fines starting at $1,000.

 Q: Is red diesel bad for my engine?

-A: No. Modern red diesel is chemically identical to clear ULSD and is perfectly safe for any diesel engine.
-The issue is purely legal and tax-related.
+A: No. Modern red-dyed diesel is chemically identical to clear ULSD and is perfectly safe for any modern diesel engine.
+The issue is purely legal and tax-related, not mechanical.

 Q: Where can I buy red diesel?

-A: From a commercial fuel supplier or distributor that provides bulk fuel delivery or has a dedicated “cardlock” fueling station for commercial accounts.
+A: Red diesel must be purchased from a commercial fuel supplier or distributor.
+It is typically delivered in bulk to on-site storage tanks or accessed via a commercial “cardlock” fueling network.
 It is not sold at retail gas stations.

 Q: How do authorities check for dyed fuel?